Marcel Jones (basketball)

 Marcel Xavier Jones (born September 2, 1985) is an American-New Zealand professional basketball player.
 He played college basketball for the Oregon State Beavers between 2004 and 2008 before embarking on a professional career that spanned across the globe, from Europe and the Middle East, to his adoptive home of New Zealand.
 Since 2009, Jones has had consistent yearly stints in the New Zealand NBL, largely due to gaining New Zealand citizenship in 2012.
-He has also played consistently in the Persian Gulf region since 2017.
+He also played consistently in the Persian Gulf region between 2017 and 2022.

 High school career

 Jones attended Mater Dei High School in Santa Ana, California, where he was a four-year letterman for head coach Gary McKnight.
 As a sophomore in 2001–02, he averaged 8.4 points and 4.3 rebounds per game.
 As a junior in 2002–03, he averaged 10.8 points and 5.3 rebounds per game, helping Mater Dei to the CIF title with a 35–2 record.
 As a senior in 2003–04, he averaged 20.0 points, 6.7 rebounds and 2.4 assists per game, helping Mater Dei to a 24–5 record and the Sierra League title.
 He finished his high school career as a three-time All-CIF and All-Sierra League honoree.